nicercode/2016-02-01-ResBaz/lessons/01-intro_r/data-structures.md

 `unclass(x)` strips out the class information.

-In modeling functions, importnat to know whta baseline levels is.
+In modelling functions, important to know what baseline levels is.
 This is the first factor but by default the ordering is determined by alphabetical order of words entered.
-You can change this by speciying the levels.
+You can change this by specifying the levels.

 ```
 x <- factor(c("yes", "no", "yes"), levels = c("yes", "no"))